Brief description

 Policy on late work

-Each student will have a total of 4 free late (calendar) days applicable to any assignment (including the lit review and project milestone) except the final project paper.
+Each student will have a total of 6 free late (calendar) days applicable to any assignment except the final project paper.
 These can be used at any time, no questions asked.
 Each 24 hours or part thereof that a homework is late uses up one full late day.
-Once these late days are exhausted, any homework turned in late will be penalized 20% per late day.
+Once these late days are exhausted, any homework turned in late will be penalized 10% per late day.
 Late days are not applicable to final projects.

 Academic honesty